Hello Fellow Codenewbies and Self-Taught Developers 👋,

 And google the rest, also the syntaxes, when you get lost.

 5. Ask questions or help

-I was not comfortable in asking questions because I felt like my questions were "very beginner," or it was "a stupid question."
+I was uncomfortable asking questions because I felt like my questions were "very beginner" or it was "stupid questions."
 Or I could get, "Have you Google it?".